MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/registry-values-for-debugging-kmdf-drivers.md

 ms.localizationpriority: medium
 ---

-# Registry Values for Debugging WDF Drivers (KMDF and UMDF)
+# Registry Values for Debugging WDF Drivers

 This article describes the registry values that a WDF driver can set.
 It applies to KMDF drivers and UMDF drivers starting with UMDF version 2.